SzymCode/SzymCode/README.md

   - *"He who has a why to live can bear almost any how."* ~ Friedrich Nietzsche
   - *"Fear has never reached the highest goal."* ~ Bô Yin Râ
   - *"Don't wish it was easier.
 Wish you were better."* ~ Jim Rohn
+  - *"Even the idea of resting aggravates my mind."*

 </details>
 <br>